Hubs-Foundation/hubs-cloud/community-edition/readme.md

    ```sh
    npm ci
    ```
+Before applying the configuration file to your Kubernetes cluster, you will need to choose and configure the following services...
 - A hosting service with a Kubernetes cluster to receive your Community Edition deployment spec.
 - Kubernetes controls on your device.
 Install kubectl to interact with your Kubernetes cluster from [here](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - A DNS service to reach Hubs on a domain